Report by Elena Dal Bo

 They stressed that the Washington Group is open to questions that are made by e-mail.

-In addition to the GW presentations, the following presentations were made:
+In addition to the WG presentations, the following presentations were made:

 Sebastián Toledo, blind person who is part of the CONADI (National Council for the Attention of People with Disabilities) of Guatemala presented the ENDIS (NATIONAL DISABILITY SURVEY) conducted in his country in 2016 in conjunction with the National Institute of Statistics (INE), CBM and UNICEF.